NaMathoITC/ITC_Holiday_Card/README.md

 ### Semantic UI Design

 For web design we used Semantic UI because of its sleek and modern design.
 Semantic UI is a front end framework that works very well with React.
 It allowed us to add multiple design components and elements to our page with ease.
-We also implemented the image-picker package in order to create a simple template selection which showcases the full image overlay once the user selects their desired design
+We also implemented the image-picker package in order to create a simple template selection which showcases the full image overlay once the user selects their desired design.

 <img src="https://user-images.githubusercontent.com/39684482/78523817-e6386500-7786-11ea-9b2d-8bc8c8d45141.png" width="90%"></img>